cdpdriver/kdriver/README.md

 > This project is a Kotlin port of [@stephanlensky](https://github.com/stephanlensky)'s awesome Python
 > library [zendriver](https://github.com/stephanlensky/zendriver), built to bring the same simplicity and power of
-> CDP-based automation to the JVM world.
+> CDP-based automation to the Kotlin and Java/JVM world.

 kdriver is a blazing fast, coroutine-first, undetectable web scraping / browser automation library for Kotlin.
 It uses the Chrome DevTools Protocol (CDP) under the hood to interact with real Chrome instances, offering a sleek alternative